UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_1.md

 That's our merch partner.
 He has been with us since Barnbridge.
 So, if anyone's in Europe or Australia, we did have issues last time getting some stuff delivered because of Covid.
 But our workaround is that we have EU and Australian merchandise companies out there that are going to support us and help us get stuff shipped out faster.
 It's all the same gear, but it's getting sourced closer to home on some of you guys.
 Last year during Covid, we had some problems with some of the mail, but we think this will solve it quickly.
 Some of our more international people can get their gear faster than they did last time.
 So everyone, if you bought that gear, you know it's like high quality.
 I talked about this.
 All my gear I got from them is still awesome, like black hoodies that didn't fade.
 They're super comfortable.
 So they're very quality.

-**Tyler:** Whoever that guy's got to make this stuff will make it.
+**Tyler:** Whoever that guy's got to make this stuff is gonna make it.
 But Marks, right.
 Also, where they're going with this.
 The Barnbridge stuff was just a hoodie.
 What those guys are doing with that going forward is dope.
 I mean, when they originally dropped the Barnbridge ones, I think they came with NFTs, but I think they know where the Metaverse is heading now.
 It's a year since the Barnbridge one came, so I feel that they're building additional features into them.
 But that's not even Universe.

 **Mark:** We'll give a little alpha on that one.
 If any of the Barnbridge gang has any of those Barnbridge NFTs from the last merch drop, I definitely would hold on to them or delist them if you have them.